Certification of Entities in Charge of Maintenance in Great Britain

 - Network Rail Certification Body Ltd trading as Network Certification Body

-- SGS United Kingdom Ltd; and
+- SGS United Kingdom Ltd

 - TUV Rheinland Ltd